jsncmgs1/hue_cli/README.md

     Turn kitchen lights off
 ```

-Run `hue_cli lights` to get the JSON for all of your lights.
+Run `hue lights` to get the JSON for all of your lights.
-Run `hue_cli office on` to turn your office lights on.
+Run `hue office on` to turn your office lights on.
-Run `hue_cli kitchen off` to turn your office kitchen on.
+Run `hue kitchen off` to turn your office kitchen on.

 ## Future things